Back to Blog

 Jeff Kovar | Strategic Account Executive

 Let’s start off with complete transparency, we know technology hasn’t always been a knight in shining armor.
-We have all had our fair share of tech fails.
+We have all had our fair share of tech failures.
 Remember the time your computer updated its settings right before you needed to jump on a conference call?
-Or when your Wi-Fi shut off as you were about to turn on your Xbox?
-Or when Apple did you dirty when you meant to text your mother but Auto-Correct had another idea?
-Think about how the era of COVID-19 has proven that even after millions of virtual meetings, technology can sometimes be a total flop.
-It doesn't come as a surprise that technology can sometimes lead us astray and although having the excuse “I was having some technical difficulties” is a fair defense to keep in your back pocket, it can only be used so many times.
-We can’t let our past technology mishaps determine how we utilize technology in the future.
-In addition, we also can’t allow ignorance to take the reins when discussing new technology either, which unfortunately is the reason for the majority of the pushback from officers in a correctional setting.
+How about when your Wi-Fi shut off in the middle of your Xbox or PlayStation game?
+Or when Apple did you dirty when you meant to text your mother something innocent but Auto-Correct had another idea?

 1. Improved Communication & Access to Information